zuixjs/zuix-web-book/README.md

-## Website Template
+## WebBook Template

-This is a ready to use website template powered by [zUIx](https://genielabs.github.io/zuix).
+This is a ready to use webapp template powered by [zUIx](https://genielabs.github.io/zuix).
 Its structure and content management are based on a simple configuration file.